Unions are democratic

 Workers need unions to do what would be next to impossible on their own: counterbalance the power of employers, protect members' rights, and work for further improvements.

-Facts: No collective agreement requires an employer to keep a worker who is incompetent or lazy.
+No collective agreement requires an employer to keep a worker who is incompetent or lazy.
 The union doesn't shelter a worker who is deliberately absent or always late for work.

 But unions do make sure that discipline is for just cause and not because of personality clashes between a worker and the employer.
 A union contract is really job insurance for good employees.

-Facts: Did you know that many of the benefits and rights that Canadians enjoy were fought for and won by unions?
 The labour movement was a leader in the fight for civil rights, Medicare, public education, the minimum wage, and better working conditions including the 40-hour work week.
 Unions went on strike for pensions and set the standards for society.

 Sure, union members want their own working conditions to improve, but we all have children, family, and friends who aren't unionized, and we want them to have a better life, too.